Dental insurance made easy at Tend

 What is the difference between being in-network vs. out-of-network?

 Being out of network simply means Tend does not have a direct contract with your insurance provider.
-It does not mean we don’t take your insurance.
-We take all insurances except DHMOs, Medicaid, Healthplex, and Emblem.
-For those carriers with which we have a direct contract, they have negotiated prices.
-When out of network, we use the base price for the service and apply the coverage percentages that correspond to your out-of-network benefits to calculate what you’ll owe.
+It does not mean we don’t accept your insurance.
+We accept most PPO plans, as well as most other plans, except DHMOs, Medicaid, Healthplex, and Emblem.
+Please note that specialists are generally out of network, with orthodontists occasionally being an exception, which may affect coverage and reimbursement.

 -